Rights retention: essential information

 • The RPP stipulates that AAMs must be deposited in Pure and made immediately open access under a CC BY licence.

-• Ahead of the formal launch of the policy, publishers which the University knows are routinely targeted by our researchers will be notified in writing of the prior licence and contractual obligation authors have to the University.
+• Publishers which the University knows are routinely targeted by our researchers have been notified in writing of the prior licence and contractual obligation authors have to the University.

 4. For research monographs, edited collections and chapters: